Cam Newton: University of Florida

 Newton initially attended the University of Florida, where he was a member of the Florida Gators football team in 2007 and 2008 under head coach Urban Meyer.
 As a freshman in 2007, Newton beat out fellow freshman quarterback John Brantley as the back-up for eventual Heisman Trophy winner Tim Tebow.
 He played in five games, passing for 40 yards on 5-of-10 and rushing 16 times for 103 yards and three touchdowns.
 In 2008, during his sophomore season, Newton played in the season opener against Hawaii but sustained an ankle injury and took a medical redshirt season.

 On November 21, 2008, Newton was arrested on felony charges of burglary, larceny, and obstruction of justice on an accusation that he stole a laptop computer from another University of Florida student.
 He was subsequently suspended from the team.
 Campus police "tracked the stolen laptop to the athlete...Newton tossed the computer out his dorm window in a humorously ill-advised attempt to hide it from cops."
 All charges against Newton were dropped after he completed a court-approved pre-trial diversion program.
 "I believe that a person should not be thought of as a bad person because of some senseless mistake that they made," said Newton in 2010.
 "I think every person should have a second chance.
 If they blow that second chance, so be it for them."
 Newton announced his intention to transfer from Florida three days before the Gators' national championship win over Oklahoma.
 In November 2010, Thayer Evans of Fox Sports reported that Newton faced potential expulsion from the University of Florida for three instances of academic dishonesty, prior to transferring.

 Blinn College

 In January 2009, Newton transferred to Blinn College in Brenham, Texas, to play for head coach Brad Franchione, son of Dennis Franchione.
 That fall, he led his team to the 2009 NJCAA National Football Championship, throwing for 2,833 yards with 22 touchdowns and rushing for 655 yards.
-He was named a Juco All-America honorable mention and was the most recruited Juco quarterback in the country.
+He was named a Juco All-American honorable mention and was the most recruited Juco quarterback in the country.
 Newton was ranked as the number one quarterback from either high school or junior college by Rivals.com and was the only five-star recruit.
 During Newton's recruitment, Oklahoma, Mississippi State and Auburn were his three finalists.
 He eventually signed with the Auburn Tigers.